 The FEBS | EMBO Women in Science Award (a statuette and €10,000) highlights the major contributions made by female scientists to life sciences research.
 Winners of the award will serve as inspiring role models for future generations of women in science.
 The award is presented at the annual FEBS Congress, where the awardee delivers a special plenary lecture.
 For more details, see the FEBS | EMBO Women in Science Award webpage.

 FEBS Anniversary Prizes

 FEBS Anniversary Prizes of the Gesellschaft für Biochemie und Molekularbiologie were initiated for the 10th anniversary of FEBS by generous capital gifts from Boehringer Mannheim GmbH and Eppendorf AG.
-They are awarded for outstanding achievements in the field of Biochemistry and Molecular Biology or related sciences, with the awardees selected from researchers under 40 years of age invited to give a lecture at one of the symposia or workshops held during a FEBS Congress.
+They are awarded for outstanding achievements in the field of Biochemistry and Molecular Biology or related sciences.
+The awardees are selected from researchers under 40 years of age invited to give a lecture at one of the symposia or workshops held during a FEBS Congress and who are from within the FEBS area but not the Congress host country.
 The prize administration is managed by both FEBS and the Gesellschaft für Biochemie und Molekularbiologie (GBM), and up to two Anniversary Prizes of €2000 and a certificate are awarded each year.